Bicester Village Privacy Notice

 Where we have your consent:

 When you ask us to inform your loyalty scheme membership provider (e.g. airmiles) of your spend in our village we provide them with details of your transactions and membership number.
-Note that we act on behalf of your loyalty scheme provider as a data processor to provide this service.
+In some instances, we act on behalf of your loyalty scheme provider as a data processor to provide this service.

 When you purchase gift cards we may share your personal data with our gift card platform provider.
 We do not collect or share information about the purchases you make using our gift cards.